GregEakin/DispTest/README.md

     SendNibble(0x30);        // Function set 0b0011 - 8-bit
     WaitForNotBusy(150);

-    // Put it back in 4-bit mode, with two-lines and a 5x8 font SendNibble(0x20);        // Function set 0b0010 - 4-bit, as an 8-bit instruction
+    // Put it back in 4-bit mode, with two lines and a 5x8 font SendNibble(0x20);        // Function set 0b0010 - 4-bit, as an 8-bit instruction
     WaitForNotBusy(37);
     SendNibble(0x20);        // Function set 0b0010 - 4-bit, as the first 4-bits
     WaitForNotBusy(37);
-    SendNibble(0xC0);        // Function set 0bnn** - 2-line, Font, as the second 4-bits
+    SendNibble(0xC0);        // Function set 0bnn** - 2-line and 5x8 Font, as the second 4-bits
     WaitForNotBusy(37);

     // Number of display lines, and font cannot be changed after this command }
 ```